OpenNeuroDerivatives/ds000007-mriqc/README.md

 # ds000007 - MRIQC derivatives

-This dataset is a BIDS Derivatives dataset resulting from running MRIQC vVERSION on [ds000007](https://openneuro.org/datasets/ds000007).
+This dataset is a BIDS Derivatives dataset resulting from running MRIQC v23.1.0 on [ds000007](https://openneuro.org/datasets/ds000007).

 ## Methods